 Single-Wall Homes: The Plantation Classic

-If you live in an older Oahu neighborhood, chances are you’re living in a Single-Wall (or Tongue and Groove) home.
+If you live in an older Oahu neighborhood, chances are you’re living in a Single-Wall (or Tongue and Groove, TNG) home.
 Dominating the Hawaii housing boom from the late 1940s through the 1970s, these houses are the backbone of our island’s plantation charm.

 Wires and Pipes